rabbitmq/rabbitmq-website/tutorials/tutorial-one-go.md

 > First, install amqp using `go get`:
 >
 > ```go
+> go mod init <your-module-name>
 > go get github.com/rabbitmq/amqp091-go
 > ```

 Now we have amqp installed, we can write some code.

 ### Sending